ssciancalepore/SOS_Securing_Open_Skies/README.md

 ```

 where:
-- <addr> is the IP address of your Ettus receiver
+- "<addr>" is the IP address of your Ettus receiver
-- <output_file> is the name of your output file.
+- "<output_file>" is the name of your output file.
 To allow the server to behave correctly, the output file should be in the local folder of the modes_rx application.

 Then, you can run the grc file gr-adsb/examples/test.grc in GNURadio and the whole proof-of-concept will start working.
 Alternatively, you can run the python generated file.